Azure/azure-sdk/docs/general/implementation.md

 There are occasions when common code needs to be shared between several client libraries.
 For example, a set of cooperating client libraries may wish to share a set of exceptions or models.

-{% include requirement/MUST %} gain [Architecture Board] approval prior to implementing a common library.
+{% include requirement/MUST id="general-commonlib-approval" %} gain [Architecture Board] approval prior to implementing a common library.

-{% include requirement/MUST %} minimize the code within a common library.
+{% include requirement/MUST id="general-commonlib-minimize-code" %} minimize the code within a common library.
 Code within the common library is available to the consumer of the client library and shared by multiple client libraries within the same namespace.

-{% include requirement/MUST %} store the common library in the same namespace as the associated client libraries.
+{% include requirement/MUST id="general-commonlib-namespace" %} store the common library in the same namespace as the associated client libraries.

 A common library will only be approved if: